psychbruce/ChineseNames/README.md

 *Note*.
 The "ppm" in variable names of these datasets means "parts per million (百万分率)" (e.g., ppm = 1 means a proportion of 1/10<sup>6</sup>).

-### Compute Name Variables
+### Compute Name Indices

 **Use the `compute_name_index()` function.** This function computes multiple indices of Chinese surnames and given names for scientific research.
-Just input a data frame with full names (and birth year, if necessary), then it returns a new data frame with all name variables appended.
+Just input a data frame with full names (and birth year, if necessary), then it returns a new data frame with all name indices appended.

 Example: